-Petition against new 20mph speed limits breaks records
+Petition against Wales 20mph speed limit breaks records

 A petition opposing the new 20mph default speed limit in Wales has had a record-breaking number of signatures.

-With more than 149,000 signatures on Tuesday morning, the petition asks the Welsh government to "rescind and remove the disastrous 20mph law".
+With more than 149,000 signatures by Tuesday morning, the petition asks the Welsh government to "rescind and remove the disastrous 20mph law".

-It comes after Wales became the first country in the UK to make speed limits in built-up areas 20mph.
+It comes after Wales became the first country in the UK to make the speed limit in built-up areas 20mph.

-At well over the 10,000 signature threshold, the Petitions Committee will now consider it for debate.
+The Senedd Petitions Committee will now consider it for debate as it is well over the 10,000 signature threshold.

-Welsh ministers said a 20mph (32km/h) limit would reduce deaths and noise and encourage people to walk or cycle but it has caused controversy with some drivers.
+Welsh ministers said a 20mph (32km/h) limit will reduce deaths and noise and encourage people to walk or cycle but it has caused controversy with some drivers.

 The news was welcomed by some, including Gareth Parry, whose brother Keith was killed in 1994 after being hit by a car travelling at 30mph.